Build a simple DIY planter with a stylish taper for your deck or garden.

 The weather is warming up and that means I am eager to start planting!
 I just love getting dirt under my fingernails and helping things grow.

 But since our move to Texas a couple weeks ago, I don’t have a place to plant yet.
-So I partnered with Kreg Jig and their project plan site, BuildSomething.com, to make a beautiful DIY planter.
+So I partnered with Kreg Jig to build a beautiful DIY planter.

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my full disclosure policy.